 Patanjali explains that Samadhi is a state of meditative absorption, attained by the practice of Dharana (focused attention) and Dhyana (effortless meditation) when the True Essential Nature is known, without the distortion of the mind.
 It can be thought of as the culmination of your meditation process.
 Samadhi is the mind in its most concentrated state and can be compared to normal thought as a laser beam can be compared to normal light.
 The awareness of the meditator, process of meditation, and the object of your meditation have all merged into one.
 From knowledge, you have become knowingness.
 The mind in Samadhi possesses power that a normal mind does not, making it the main tool the Yogi uses to achieve the end goal of yoga—the joining of the individual self with the Universal Absolute.

-The Vedas tell you that everything in the Universe has awareness.
+The Vedas say that everything in the Universe has awareness.
 Rocks, plants, animals, and humans all have awareness to a greater or lesser degree.
 The Vedas also state that only humans have the potential for self-awareness.
 Dogs, for example, don’t ask, “Who am I?”
 This means that every human being has the potential to become fully self-aware and reach the state of Samadhi.
 However, practice alone does not guarantee Samadhi.
 The Guru Gita says Moksha mulam, guroh kripa—the root of liberation is the Guru’s Grace.
-Grace of the Divine or its representative, an enlightened guru, is also required.
 To reach Samadhi, you have to deserve it.

 Level 1: Savikalpa Samadhi